sublimetext-io/docs.sublimetext.io/docs/guide/README.md

-After that version of the docs, originally hosted on http://docs.sublimetext.info/, went down in September 2019 and the maintainer of both the repo and the domain could not be contacted anymore, the project was
+After that version of the docs, originally hosted on http://docs.sublimetext.info/, went down in November 2019 and the maintainer of both the repo and the domain could not be contacted anymore, the project was